skycoin/skycoin/README.md

 skycoin
 =======

-Skycoin is a next-generation proof-of-stake cryptocurrency currently under development.
+Skycoin is a next-generation post proof-of-work cryptocurrency.

 It is currently in `alpha`.

 Current Status